pittcsc/pittcswiki/src/guides/academics/minors/stats.md

 - STAT 1632 (Intermediate Mathematical Statistics)

 Take these two plus an additional classes such as STAT 1361 and you'll have a very stronger theoretical statistics background.
 There are definetly places in machine learning where having a deep fundamental understanding in statitics will make some of the knowledge/material easier to understand and digest.
 Though do keep in mind you need to talk to the statistics advisor about taking these courses.
 As you need permissions to do so since they are more difficult versions of STAT 1151 (Introduction to Probability) and STAT 1152 (Mathematical Statistcs) and you won't have the prerequisites for them.

+## Should I take STAT 1151 as my statistcs/math gen ed?

+So you can take STAT 1151 (Introduction to Probability) to complete your statistics/math portion of your gen eds.
+This won't complete any portion of the minor, but it does have the potential to open the door to more advanced stat courses that can help complete the minor.
+In some cases, you will also need to take STAT 1152 (Introduction to Mathematical Statistics).

+So what are some of the courses that you can now take...

+- STAT 1321 (Applied Time Series)
+- STAT 1651 (Introduction to Bayesian Statistics)
+- STAT 1731 (Stochastic Processes)

+If any seem interesting to you, then I would highly suggest just becoming a statistics majors (w/wo your CS major).
+This is because getting to these classes and doing the required parts of the minor get you fairly deep into the statistics majors to the point that you aren't far of from completing the major.

+But two things to keep in mind with this...

+1. As of the time I'm writing this, there is a professor that teaches two of these courses (especially STAT 1321) that many in the major found to be a very poor lecturer.
+I'd suggest reading the rate my professor page to get context on what I mean by this.
+2. The theortical courses (STAT 1151 and STAT 1152) are not for everyone and are quite difficult and different.
+Most of the fun of statistics lives in the applied portions.